Luca Brasi (band)

+As of June 2025, the group are on a hiatus.

 History

 2009–2011: Early years and Extended Family

-Luca Brasi—named after the character from The Godfather—formed in 2009 with Richardson, Busby, guitarist Mitchell Dobson and drummer Saxon Hall.
+Luca Brasi — so named after the character from The Godfather — formed in 2009 with Richardson, Busby, guitarist Mitchell Dobson and drummer Saxon Hall.
 A demo EP, Sleeps with the Fishes, was released in 2010.
 Three songs from the demo—"Theme Song from HQ", "Beacons" and "Isaac Bowen"—were re-recorded for the band's debut LP, Extended Family.
 The album was recorded in Hobart with Nic White and Lincoln Le Fevre.
 It was released in September 2011 via Poison City Records.

 2011–2015: Lineup change and By a Thread

 Shortly after the release of Extended Family, Patrick Marshall joined the band officially as a third guitarist.
 This line-up would record one seven-inch together, entitled Tassie, in late 2012.
 In September of that year Luca Brasi announced that founding drummer and guitarist; Saxon Hall and Mitchell Dobson respectively, would be leaving the band after playing their final show with the band at the Poison City Weekender in Melbourne.
 Drummer Danny Flood—who had previously filled in for Hall on a tour with Title Fight in March 2013—was brought in as a full-time replacement shortly before a national tour with Bodyjar.
 Dobson was not replaced, converting the band back into a quartet.

 The band's second album, By a Thread, was released in March 2014; it was again put out through Poison City Records.
 The album spawned two singles: "Borders and Statelines" and "Benthos", with music videos being made for both songs.
 An assortment of songs that did not make the final cut of the album were compiled into an EP, Loose Threads, which was released in early 2015.